iCliniq Logo

 What Causes Steroid Diabetes?

 Prednisolone and Dexamethasone are the two glucocorticoids that cause steroid diabetes most frequently.
-They are administered systemically over days or weeks in pharmacologic dosages.
+They are administered systemically over days or weeks in pharmacologic doses.
 Severe asthma, organ transplantation, cystic fibrosis, inflammatory bowel disease, and induction chemotherapy for leukemia or other cancers are common medical diseases where steroid diabetes develops after high-dose glucocorticoid therapy.

 A net increase in hepatic glucose output results from the antagonistic effects of glucocorticoids on insulin action and the stimulation of gluconeogenesis, particularly in the liver.
 Most people can create enough extra insulin to counteract this impact and keep blood sugar levels within normal ranges, but those unable to develop steroid diabetes.